ubccpsc/classy/docs/instructor/features.md

 - View and export grade results to CSV format.
 - Import latest Classlist information by clicking on a button.

-Onsen UI is a lightweight and minimal framework that makes it easy to implement custom views.
-Custom views can be supported by custom back-end features implemented on Restify.
+Portal uses Onsen UI, a lightweight JavaScript framework, on the front-end and Restify, a Node JS RESTful API, on the back-end.
+Custom logic can be added to Portal by following the [Back-end Customization]((/docs/instructor/gettingstarted.md#front-end-setup)) and [Front-end Customization]((/docs/instructor/gettingstarted.md#front-end-setup) steps in the Instructor area of the [Table of Contents](/README.md#table-of-contents).

 ## AutoTest

-AutoTest is a service that listens for push and comment events from configured repos on GitHub.
-AutoTest has the ability to start a container on every push event to analyze code based on logic that you program into a Docker container.
+AutoTest is a service that listens for `push` and `comment` events in repositories managed by AutoTest.
+AutoTest has the ability to start a container to grade or analyze code based on logic that an instructor has programmed into a Docker container.
 Currently, AutoTest is tightly integrated with GitHub, although it has been designed so it could also receive grading requests through other means (e.g., through some form of REST-based invoker).
 The document below describes the current GitHub-oriented version of AutoTest.

 AutoTest can compute feedback either when a GitHub push event (e.g., a `git push`) is received or when a user makes a comment on a commit (e.g., they use the GitHub web interface to make a comment that references the AutoTest bot).
 The name of the bot is configurable, but we will use `@autobot` for the remainder of this document.
 These messages should take the form `@autobot <delivId> [flags]`.
 For example `@autobot #d1` or `@autobot #d4`.
 Flags do not need to be provided unless needed; the complete list of flags includes: